handsontable/hyperformula/README.md

 ## Contributing

-Please read the [Contributing Guide](https://hyperformula.handsontable.com/guide/contributing.html) before making a pull request.
+Contributions are welcome, but before you make them, please read the [Contributing Guide](https://hyperformula.handsontable.com/guide/contributing.html) and accept the [Contributor License Agreement](https://goo.gl/forms/yuutGuN0RjsikVpM2).

 ## License

 HyperFormula is available under two different licenses: GPLv3 and commercial.
 The commercial license can be purchased by [contacting our team](https://handsontable.com/get-a-quote) at Handsontable.

-## Copyrights
-© 2024 Handsoncode
+Copyright (c) Handsoncode